Dilip-code584/HealthHub-Connect/README.md

 // GrantAccess grants access to a hospital for a patient's data func (ac *AccessControlContract) GrantAccess(patientID string, hospitalID string) error {
 	// Implement access control logic here
-	// For simplicity, we assume all hospitals have access to all patients return nil
-}

 // GetPatientData retrieves patient data for a hospital func (ac *AccessControlContract) GetPatientData(patientID string, hospitalID string) (*PatientData, error) {